 First off, it’s important to remember that when you’re in a calorie deficit that means your body is burning more calories than you’re taking in.

 Calorie Deficit = Energy Deficit

-That means it’s completely normal to feel a little off during workouts or a bit sluggish in general.
+What that means for you is that it’s completely normal to feel a little off during workouts or a bit sluggish in general.

 Your protein intake, or lack of protein intake, is the likely culprit in whether you’re feeling good while cutting weight or not.

-I’ve worked with hundreds of women, including my wife, and I can’t remember one time where one of them was getting enough protein in their diet before we had “the (protein) talk.”
+I’ve worked with hundreds of women, including my wife, and I can’t remember one time where one of them was getting enough protein in their diet whether they were cutting or trying to maintain their weight.

 In fact, most of the time their daily protein intake was about half of what I would recommend them to get daily!